briandrum/codes.forchagrin.com/_chapters/chapter-1161-subdivision-regulations.md

 30. _(dd)_ **Final Inspections.** Upon completion of all improvements, the subdivider shall request, in writing, a final inspection by the Village Engineer as required under Ohio R.C.
-711.091.
+[711.091][ORC Section 711.091].
 Such inspection may include core borings and related structural tests with respect to paving improvements.
 Such inspections shall include an internal pipe inspection of sanitary and storm sewers, two photography, television and hydrostatic tests, the first immediately following installation and the second internal pipe inspection at the discretion of the Village Engineer.
 With respect to sewer improvements, these inspections shall be completed at the developer's expense.\
 (Ord.
 1988-25.
 Approved by voters 11-8-88.)

 ## 1161.07   Revisions; enforcement